Wildfire suppression: Management

-Managing any number of resources over varying-size areas in often very rugged terrain is extremely challenging.
+Managing any number of resources over varying-size areas in often rugged terrain is extremely challenging.
 An incident commander (IC) is charged with overall command of an incident.
 In the U.S., the Incident Command System designates this as being the first on scene providing they have sufficient training.
 The size of the fire, measured in acres or chains, as well as the complexity of the incident and threats to developed areas, will later dictate the class-level of IC required.
 Incident management teams aid on larger fire incidents to meet more complex priorities and objectives of the incident commander.
 It provides support staff to handle duties such as communication, fire behavior modeling, and map- and photo-interpretation.
 Again in the U.S., management coordination between fires is primarily done by the National Interagency Fire Center (NIFC).

 Specific agencies and different incident management teams may include a number of different individuals with various responsibilities and varying titles.
 A fire information officer (PIOF) generally provides fire-related information to the public, for example.
 Branch chiefs and division chiefs serve as management on branches and divisions, respectively, as the need for these divisions arise.
 Investigators may be called to ascertain the fire's cause.
 Prevention officers such as forest rangers may patrol their jurisdictional areas to teach fire prevention and prevent some human-caused fires from happening to begin with.